History of Slovenia: Early modern period

 The Ottoman army battling the Habsburgs in present-day Slovenia during the Great Turkish War.

-In the 16th century, the Protestant Reformation spread throughout the Slovene Lands.
-During this period, the first books in Slovene were written by the Protestant preacher Primož Trubar and his followers, establishing the base for the development of standard Slovene.
-In the second half of the 16th century, numerous books were printed in Slovene, including an integral translation of the Bible by Jurij Dalmatin.
-During the Counter-Reformation in the late 16th and 17th centuries, led by the bishop of Ljubljana Thomas Chrön and Seckau Martin Brenner, almost all Protestants were expelled from the Slovene Lands (with the exception of Prekmurje).
-Nevertheless, they left a strong legacy in the tradition of Slovene culture, which was partially incorporated in the Catholic Counter-Reformation in the 17th century.
-The old Slovene orthography, also known as Bohorič's alphabet, which was developed by the Protestants in the 16th century and remained in use until the mid-19th century, testified to the unbroken tradition of Slovene culture as established in the years of the Protestant Reformation.
+In the 16th century, the Protestant Reformation spread across Slovene lands.
+The first vernacular books were written by Protestant preacher Primož Trubar and his followers, establishing the basis for standard Slovene.
+In the second half of the 16th century, a vernacular translation of the Bible was produced by Jurij Dalmatin.
+During the Counter-Reformation in the late 16th and 17th centuries, led by Ljubljana bishop Thomas Chrön and Seckau Martin Brenner, almost all Protestants were expelled (except in Prekmurje).
+Nevertheless, their legacy survived, which was partially incorporated in the Catholic Counter-Reformation in the 17th century.
+The old Slovene orthography, also known as Bohorič's alphabet, developed by Protestants in the 16th century, remained in use until the mid-19th century.

 Between the 15th and the 17th centuries, the Slovene Lands suffered many calamities.
 Many areas, especially in southern Slovenia, were devastated by the Ottoman–Habsburg wars.
-Many flourishing towns, like Vipavski Križ and Kostanjevica na Krki, were completely destroyed by incursions of the Ottoman Army, and never recovered.
-The nobility of the Slovene-inhabited provinces had an important role in the fight against the Ottoman Empire.
-The Carniolan noblemen's army thus defeated the Ottomans in the Battle of Sisak of 1593, marking the end of the immediate Ottoman threat to the Slovene Lands, although sporadic Ottoman incursions continued well into the 17th century.
+Ottomans destroyed many flourishing towns, including Vipavski Križ and Kostanjevica na Krki.
+The Carniolan noblemen's army defeated the Ottomans in the Battle of Sisak of 1593, ending the immediate Ottoman threat, although sporadic Ottoman incursions continued.

 The execution of Matija Gubec, leader of the Croatian–Slovene Peasant Revolt, in 1573.

-In the 16th and 17th centuries, the western Slovene regions became the battlefield of the wars between the Habsburg monarchy and the Venetian Republic, most notably the War of Gradisca, which was largely fought in the Slovene Goriška region.
-Between the late 15th and early 18th centuries, the Slovene lands also witnessed many peasant wars, the best-known being the Carinthian Peasant Revolt of 1478, the Slovene Peasant Revolt of 1515, the Croatian–Slovene Peasant Revolt of 1573, the Second Slovene Peasant Revolt of 1635, and the Tolmin Peasant Revolt of 1713.
+In the 16th and 17th centuries, western Slovene regions became battlefields in the wars between the Habsburgs and the Venetian Republic, most notably the War of Gradisca, which was largely fought in Goriška.

+After the dissolution of the Republic of Venice in 1797, Venetian Slovenia passed to the Austrian Empire and then joined the French-administered Illyrian Provinces established by Napoleon, the Austrian Empire, and Austria-Hungary.
+Slovenes inhabited most of Carniola, the southern part of the duchies of Carinthia and Styria, the northern and eastern areas of the Austrian Littoral, as well as Prekmurje in the Kingdom of Hungary.
+Industrialization was accompanied by construction of railroads, but urbanization was limited.

-The late 17th century was also marked by a vivid intellectual and artistic activity.
-Many Italian Baroque artists, mostly architects and musicians, settled in the Slovene Lands, and contributed greatly to the development of the local culture.
-Artists like Francesco Robba, Andrea Pozzo, Vittore Carpaccio and Giulio Quaglio worked in the Slovenian territory, while scientists such as Johann Weikhard von Valvasor and Johannes Gregorius Thalnitscher contributed to the development of the scholarly activities.
-By the early 18th century, however, the region entered another period of stagnation, which was slowly overcome only by the mid-18th century.
+The late 17th century featured intellectual and artistic activity.
+Many Italian Baroque artists, mostly architects and musicians, settled there, and contributed to local culture.
+Artists including Francesco Robba, Andrea Pozzo, Vittore Carpaccio and Giulio Quaglio worked in the Slovenian territory, while scientists such as Johann Weikhard von Valvasor and Johannes Gregorius Thalnitscher contributed to scholarly activities.